TheDeanLab/navigate/docs/source/user_guide/case_studies/acquire_CT-ASLM-V1_and_CT-ASLM-V2.rst

 #.
 Put a slit into the setup.
 #.
 Select the channel with a proper laser under the :guilabel:`Channels` tab and set
    the laser power to an appropriate value.
 #.
-Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
+Select :guilabel:`Continuous Scan` from the dropdown next to the :guilabel:`Acquire` button.
    Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 If needed, slowly adjust the slit opening until the image sharpness looks uniform
    across the whole field of view.
 Uncheck :guilabel:`Autoscale` in